hallihan/arm-examples/detail/TemplateLink.md

 # Use Linked Template for Multiple Resources

 When referring to linked templates or script files you have to point to a location where the files are accessible to the Azure infrastructure target VMs.
-While it is possible to hardcode URIs to these resources, it is easier to usitilize the deployment() function to get a link to the base template and then use it to construct a reference to the associated resources.
+While it is possible to hardcode URIs to these resources, it is easier to utilize the deployment() function to get a link to the base template and then use it to construct a reference to the associated resources.

 Example of using `deployment().properties.templateLink.uri` to construct links to scripts in a subfolder for use with the CustomScript extension:
 ```